josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/ios/ios_plugin.md

 1. Create an Objective-C static library for your plugin inside Xcode.

-1. Add the Godot engine header files as a dependency for your plugin library in HEADER_SEARCH_PATHS.
-You can find the setting inside the Build Settings tab:
+1. Add the Godot engine header files as a dependency for your plugin library in `HEADER_SEARCH_PATHS`.
+You can find the setting inside the `Build Settings` tab:

 Download the Godot engine source from the Godot GitHub page.